ABA is .....

 Natural Environment Training (NET)

-Teaching and practicing skills in situations that occur naturally.
+Teaching and practising skills in situations that occur naturally.

 Therapists use everyday opportunities to help children learn.